react117/url_extractor/README.md

 3. Go through the object (`/items.py`) and the spider (`/url_extractor/spiders/url_extractor.py`) file.
 It should be straight forward.

 4. I have scraped 3 websites and saved the respective urls into 3 seperate csvs.
-You can see my scrapped result data in `/output` folder.
+You can find my scrapped result data in `/output` folder.

+### Usage

-5. To replicate my results, please open your terminal, go to the `url_extractor` directory and run `scrapy crawl urlextractor -o output/links_abp.csv -t csv`.
+To extract the list of urls and save it to csv, please open your terminal, go to the `url_extractor` directory and run `scrapy crawl urlextractor -o output/links_abp.csv -t csv`.
 You can change the csv file name at will.

 # Known Issue